EliasVansteenkiste/FPGA-CAD-Framework/README.md

 Architecture files are currently json-formatted and based on the vpr xml-files.

-The command line options can be found by calling interfaces.CLI with the option "--help"
+The command line options can be found by calling interfaces.CLI with the option "--help".
+The most simple invocation of the toolflow is:

+java -cp bin:lib/json-simple-1.1.1.jar interfaces.CLI benchmarks/k6_frac_N10_mem32K_40nm.json benchmarks/or1200.blif --placer wld_ap

 License